Two exhibitions at once!

 An ingredient that we use on a daily basis, a source of pleasure and energy as well as a cause of disease, sugar is the subject Luzia Vogt explores in Zucker, her latest collection.
 Once a luxury good and also used as a medicine, sugar has been at the root of many conflicts between peoples and cultures.
 This controversial substance is omnipresent in our lives and available everywhere.
 Using wood and synthetic materials, Vogt created brooches and earrings that resemble candy.
 Bracelets made using selective laser sintering, a 3D printing technology, appear to be composed of sugar crystals.
 Sugar bowls were first sculpted from sugar beets, and were then transformed in bone china and Carrara marble, as the artist explored the ambiguous nature of this substance.
 Initially trained as a jeweller, Vogt developed her conceptual approach to jewellery at the University of Pforzheim’s School of Design, in Germany.
 An artist with the gallery since 2001, she has taken part in a number of international exhibitions, such as A Bit of Clay on the Skin, which was conceived of by Monika Brugger and presented in a number of museums throughout Europe, Asia, and North America.

-Clic on Artists to see Luzia Vogt’s work
+Clic on Luzia Vogt to see her work.

 The works by these two artists, which are being shown at Galerie Noel Guyomarc’h, are a reflection of their current explorations.